iobroker-community-adapters/xs1/README.md

 ## Changelog
 ### 1.0.0
 * Update accepted device list and test for node v 8
+* Tarvis updated to test right repository

 ### 0.5.2
 * Update variables list and values from XS1 but change values only if they are different than in state not to create false state updates